Radiant Bridal Makeup Is My Signature — Here’s What That Actually Means

 PC: Luminous Moments

-So, What Is Soft Glam?
+So, What Is Radiant Glam?

 Think:

-• Creams layered with powders
+• Creams layered with powders for longevity

 • Soft contour and bronzer